Wikodit/nativescript-transcoder/README.md

 **Only AAC audio is supported right now on Android, simulator camera is using 3GPP audio, so you can not test it with the simulator**

+**For hardware mode, only 720p resolution is supported on android, other resolutions may not work on some devices, a way to select the best profile may be developed**
+(Note for above for future developments on this plugin: CamcorderProfile is the way to go to retrieve all possible encoding resolutions, then we just need to select the best one according to settings).

 ## Installation

 ```bash